By Mike Kocsis | 10 minutes read | Last updated: July 8, 2025 Categories: Hormone imbalance

 - Hyperpigmentation

-Hormone imbalance symptoms in males
+Hormonal imbalance symptoms in men

-In men, the following symptoms appear due to abnormal fluctuations in their hormone levels.
+In men, the following symptoms appear due to abnormal fluctuations in their hormone levels:

 - Breast tenderness